skipmcgee/skipmcgee.github.io/README.md

 - [Tax_Form_2106:](https://github.com/skipmcgee/2106) (***In Progress***) An application to assist reserve & national guard personnel fill out Tax Form 2106.
 - [WeatherApp:](https://skipmcgee.github.io/WeatherApp) (***Completed***) A Windows10 executable GUI application to display the current weather in two locations simultaneously.
 Written in Python, wrapped into a single executable using PyInstaller.
 Build your own version of the WeatherApp from the source code and instructions located at [weatherscraper](https://github.com/skipmcgee/weatherscraper).
 - [Expense_Analysis:](https://github.com/skipmcgee/expense_impact) (***Completed***) A short coding exercise to try to teach python basics while helping guide personal finance decisions.
-- [Host_Security:](https://github.com/skipmcgee/host_security) (***Completed***) This is my first python script - it definitely isn't the most efficient code you will see, but it helps to ensure the continuous monitoring of your environment.
+- [Host_Security:](https://github.com/skipmcgee/host_security) (***Completed***) This is my first python script - designed to ensure the continuous monitoring of your environment.
 Enumerate security-relevant information on your RHEL 6 & 7 hosts and send it via syslog to your enterprise logserver.

 ***I would love to get your feedback to improve the quality and caliber of my code!***